JakobMissel/DOAP-Difficulty-Oriented-Action-Planning/docs/GOAP-Architecture.md

 ### `Actions/PursuitAction.cs`
-- Target: from PlayerTargetSensor (TransformTarget when the player is visible).
+- **Target**: from PlayerTargetSensor (TransformTarget when the player is visible).
-- Requires sight: if SimpleGuardSightNiko.CanSeePlayer() is false, the action stops (planning will swap to ClearLastKnownGoal).
+- **Requires sight**: if SimpleGuardSightNiko.CanSeePlayer() is false, the action stops (planning will swap to ClearLastKnownGoal).
-- Movement: sets destination to the player target.
+- **Movement**: sets destination to the player target.

-- Catch logic:
+- **Catch logic:**
   - If distance <= catchDistance (stoppingDistance + margin, min 1.5m), immediately “catches” by setting BrainBehaviour.IsPlayerCaught = true and completes.
   - Otherwise, if within CLOSE_RANGE_DISTANCE (5m) for CLOSE_RANGE_CATCH_TIME (5s), also catches via timer accumulation with decay when far.

-Effect in graph: Drives the agent while the player is in sight; produces PlayerCaught state when catch conditions are met (read by PlayerCaughtSensor/goal graph).
+**Effect in graph:** Drives the agent while the player is in sight; produces PlayerCaught state when catch conditions are met (read by PlayerCaughtSensor/goal graph).

 ### `Actions/CatchAction.cs`
-- A short catch sequence with a 2s timer.
-Stops the NavMeshAgent, logs progress, and completes when done.
+- A short catch sequence with a 2s timer. \
+Stops the NavMeshAgent, logs progress, and completes when done. \
 Stub for playing animation/SFX/UI.

-Effect in graph: Can be used to model a “catch” step after pursuit if your graph includes it.
+**Effect in graph:** Can be used to model a “catch” step after pursuit if your graph includes it.

 ### `Actions/ClearLastKnownAction.cs`
-Purpose: Go to the last-known player position (frozen after the follow window) and scan the area before clearing.
+Go to the last-known player position (frozen after the follow window) and scan the area before satisfying goal.

-- Dependencies: NavMeshAgent, SimpleGuardSightNiko (for eyes transform), BrainBehaviour.
+- **Dependencies**: NavMeshAgent, SimpleGuardSightNiko (for eyes transform), BrainBehaviour.
 - Reads scan tunables from BrainBehaviour if present: scanDuration, scanAngle, scanSweepTime, arriveDistance.
-- Start(): sets destination to the last-known position (data.Target), stores a LookTransform (eyes if available) and base local Euler angles.
+- **Start()**: sets destination to the last-known position (data.Target), stores a LookTransform (eyes if available) and base local Euler angles.

-- Perform():
+- **Perform()**:
   - If the player becomes visible again, returns Stop (planner will reselect pursuit).
   - During BrainBehaviour’s follow window (still updating last-known), it keeps following the moving last-known position and never scans yet.
   - After the follow window ends and the agent arrives at the frozen position, it stops and runs an oscillating yaw scan using a sine wave around BaseYaw or LookTransform.localEulerAngles.y for ClearDuration.
   - On completion, calls brain.ClearLastKnownPlayerPosition() and returns Completed.

-- End(): Restores agent rotation updates and the LookTransform’s localEulerAngles to their base, resets timers.
+- **End():** Restores agent rotation updates and the LookTransform’s localEulerAngles to their base, resets timers.

-Effect in graph: Satisfies “HasLastKnownPosition” resolution by clearing it after scanning, returning the guard to normal duties.
+**Effect in graph:** Satisfies “HasLastKnownPosition” resolution by clearing it after scanning, returning the guard to normal duties.

 ### `Actions/InvestigateNoiseAction.cs`
-Purpose: Investigate distraction noises (e.g., thrown objects).
+Investigate distraction noises (e.g., thrown objects).

-- Target: from NoiseTargetSensor (PositionTarget at BrainBehaviour.LastDistractionNoisePosition).
+- **Target**: from NoiseTargetSensor (PositionTarget at BrainBehaviour.LastDistractionNoisePosition).
-- Start(): sets NavMesh destination; resets timer.
+- **Start()**: sets NavMesh destination; resets timer.

-- Perform():
+- **Perform()**:
   - Moves to target; when arrived, stops and waits/investigates for INVESTIGATION_DURATION (3s).
   - On completion, calls brain.ClearDistractionNoise() to reset noise state.

-Effect in graph: Addresses world key HeardNoise; returns the agent to patrol when done.
+**Effect in graph:** Addresses world key HeardNoise; returns the agent to patrol when done.

 ### `Actions/InvestigatePlayerNoiseAction.cs`
+- Currently does nothing.
-- Scaffold/no-op action that immediately completes.
-Present for future use (explicit “player noise” vs. “distraction noise”).
+- Created for possible future use instead of BrainBeheviour hearing (explicit “player noise” vs. “distraction noise”).

 ### `Actions/RechargeAction.cs`
-Purpose: Move to the recharge station and refill energy to maximum.
+Move to the recharge station and refill energy to maximum.

-- Target: from RechargeTargetSensor (PositionTarget at a GameObject tagged "Breakpoint"; snapped to NavMesh).
+- **Target**: from RechargeTargetSensor (PositionTarget at a GameObject tagged "Breakpoint"; snapped to NavMesh).
-- Start(): sets destination and begins moving.
+- **Start()**: sets destination and begins moving.

-- Perform():
+- **Perform()**:
   - First reach the station and stop; then set EnergyBehaviour.SetRecharging(true).
   - Continue until CurrentEnergy >= MaxEnergy - tiny tolerance, then completes.

-- End(): clears recharging state and resumes movement.
+- **End()**: clears recharging state and resumes movement.

-Effect in graph: Satisfies low-energy conditions and keeps Energy world state high.
+**Effect in graph:** Satisfies low-energy conditions and keeps Energy world state high.

 ## Sensors (produce world/target keys for planning)

-World sensors set/measure values for WorldKeys; target sensors produce ITarget values for TargetKeys.
+World sensors set/measure values for WorldKeys; target sensors produce ITarget values for TargetKeys. \
 All sensors derive from LocalWorldSensorBase or LocalTargetSensorBase and run per-agent.

 ### World sensors